kovinevmv/getcontact/README.md

 ## How to get keys

 If script doens't run properly try to update token\`s inforamation in `dump/tokens.yaml` file.
-Or to if you want to run with Premium Account enter your data in this file.
+Or if you want to run with Premium Account enter your auth data in this file.

 Requirements: Android with ROOT-rights.